sooraj-gupta/cooking/README.md

 # Project 0

-Web Programming with Python and JavaScript
+Web Programming with HTML, CSS and JavaScript

 A cooking website with three recipes.
 It works with both desktop and mobile.